The Other Kind of Excellence

 6. Management will be focused on long-term relationships and the creation of a tribe.

 7. Your success will rise and fall according to your ability to recruit and retain excellent people.
-They will cook your burger with the meat you prefer, the bun you prefer and serve it with exactly the combination of condiments you prefer.
+They will cook your burger with the meat you prefer, the bun you prefer and exactly the combination of condiments you prefer.
 They will call you by name as they present it to you and bring you an extra cloth napkin because these burgers are really juicy.
 They’ll refill your drink, ask about Alfie your dog and tell you about the special dessert the chef prepared when he heard that you were going to be here today.
 Of course you love this place.
 It’s excellent.

 Never forget: anytime you’re moving toward one kind of Excellence, you’re moving directly away from another kind.